oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 ### Secondary Tech

-**Private Arsenal!** Orange is constantly acquiring cool new gadgets and weapons for her private collection.
-Once per Scenario per rank in this Tech, she can suddenly produce a brand new piece of Gear from her arsenal, with a Gear Tier no higher than this Tech's rank.
-She must describe what the new item is, why she never mentioned it until now, and how she got it in the first place.
-Use the gear lists for ideas.
-If this Tech is used outside of a Throwdown, it happens immediately.
-Using this ability during a Throwdown require a special new Action she gets: **Private Arsenal!
-(Side, Orange Pilot)**
+**Private Arsenal!** Orange is constantly acquiring cool new gadgets and weapons for her private collection, and knows who to talk to to acquire 'special" goods.
+These may or may not be "regulation" per se, so it's a good thing she's also adept at hiding them away until just the right time!
+At each rank of this Tech, Orange acquires an additional two (2) Gear slots that can be used for any type.
+Additionally, she enjoys a discount to all Gear acquisitions equal to her Tech tier, to a minimum of 1 cost.

 ### PLAYBOOK SPECIAL